August 6, 2022 · zfs ubuntu raidz pool

 sudo ls /dev/disk/by-id | grep "ata"

-sudo zpool create data raidz1 device1 device2 device3 device4
+zpool create -O casesensitivity=insensitive data raidz1 device1 device2 device3 device4

 add weekly scrub task to crontab